teodor98-georgiev/GenericTypeManagementSystem/README.md

 ### Collection Strategy

-List: For ordered access and iteration
+List: For ordered access and iteration.

-Set: For uniqueness and automatic sorting
+Set: For uniqueness and automatic sorting.

-Map: For fast key-based lookup
+Map: For fast key-based lookup.

 ### Type Safety